SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/find-dialog.md

 * **Display a record in the side panel:** Use the [side panel][4] to quickly browse through the search results.
 If you have searched for contact, select **Contacts** in the list at the top of the side panel.
 You can then click on each contact in the **Results** tab to preview them.

-* **Perform tasks on the search results:** The **Task** button contains tasks such as sending emails, mass-editing and exporting.
+* **Perform tasks on the search results:** The **Task** button contains tasks such as:

+  * Send a mailing and create activities
+  * Manage the information in your selection
+  * Print out or export your data
+  * Delete the information in your selection from your CRM database

+    ![A list of possible tasks you can use your search result for -screenshot][img10]

     Which tasks are displayed depends on what type of records are displayed.
-See [Perform tasks using selections][7].
+[Read more][7]

 * **Add records to a selection:** Click the **Save as selection** button.
 See [Create selections][8].